Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 ### Query `session`

 Retrieves segments that have been assigned to this session.
-Segments must be included in search requests to leverage segmentation in rules.
+Segments must be included in search requests to leverage segmentation in merchandising rules.

 #### Request example